Vitamin B6: Signs and symptoms

-The classic clinical syndrome for vitamin B6 deficiency is a seborrhoeic dermatitis-like eruption, atrophic glossitis with ulceration, angular cheilitis, conjunctivitis, intertrigo, abnormal electroencephalograms, microcytic anemia (due to impaired heme synthesis), and neurological symptoms of somnolence, confusion, depression, and neuropathy (due to impaired sphingosine synthesis).
+The classic clinical syndrome for vitamin B6 deficiency is a seborrheic dermatitis-like eruption, atrophic glossitis with ulceration, angular cheilitis, conjunctivitis, intertrigo, abnormal electroencephalograms, microcytic anemia (due to impaired heme synthesis), and neurological symptoms of somnolence, confusion, depression, and neuropathy (due to impaired sphingosine synthesis).

 In infants, a deficiency in vitamin B6 can lead to irritability, abnormally acute hearing, and convulsive seizures.

-Less severe cases present with metabolic disease associated with insufficient activity of the coenzyme pyridoxal 5’ phosphate (PLP).
+Less severe cases present with metabolic disease associated with insufficient activity of the coenzyme pyridoxal 5' phosphate (PLP).
 The most prominent of the lesions is due to impaired tryptophan–niacin conversion.
 This can be detected based on urinary excretion of xanthurenic acid after an oral tryptophan load.
 Vitamin B6 deficiency can also result in impaired transsulfuration of methionine to cysteine.
 The PLP-dependent transaminases and glycogen phosphorylase provide the vitamin with its role in gluconeogenesis, so deprivation of vitamin B6 results in impaired glucose tolerance.